-Charles Dion McDowell – The Viral ‘Neck Guy’ – Arrested Again
+Charles Dion McDowell — The Viral ‘Neck Guy’ — Arrested Again

 Just over a week ago, a man named Charles Dion McDowell was arrested in northern Florida on a number of drug-related charges.
-His mugshot went viral because of the size of his neck, as reported by Inquisitr.
-Well, according to TMZ, he has been arrested again, only this time he was taken in Lee County, Alabama.
+His mugshot went viral because of the size of his neck, as reported by the Inquisitr.
+According to TMZ, he has been arrested again, only this time he was apprehended in Lee County, Alabama.

-This time, McDowell was arrested for a number of charges including eluding law enforcement, reckless driving, driving with a revoked license, improper lane usage, and 2nd-degree possession of marijuana.
-According to NY Post police were forced to use spikes on his tires to get him to stop.
+McDowell was arrested for a number of charges, including eluding law enforcement, reckless driving, driving with a revoked license, improper lane usage, and 2nd-degree possession of marijuana.
+According to the New York Post, police were forced to use spike strips on his tires to get him to stop.

 The first time he was arrested, the Escambia County Sheriff’s Office shared the mugshot on Facebook, as many law enforcement agencies do nowadays, and it immediately went viral.
-As of this writing, the original mugshot has over 265,000 shares, 62,000 Reactions, and almost 300,000 comments.
+As of this writing, the original mugshot has over 265,000 shares, 62,000 reactions, and almost 300,000 comments.
 A quick search on any social network will reveal a slew of memes, jokes, hashtags, and even defenses of McDowell and his neck.

-The list of charges is a little shorter with the second arrest, since his first one was for the following, as taken from Escambia County Sheriff’s Office Facebook Page:
+The list of charges is a little shorter with the second arrest, since his first one was for the following, as taken from Escambia County Sheriff’s Office Facebook Page.

 “Fleeing/Eluding Police with Lights & Sirens Active, Possession of Meth with Intent to Sell/Manufacture/Deliver, Possession of Cocaine with Intent to Sell/Manufacture/Deliver Schedule II, Possession of Controlled Substance without a Prescription, Possession of Marijuana, and Possession of Drug Equipment”